raiden-network/raiden-contracts/README.rst

 Finding Deployed Contract Instances
 -----------------------------------

-We do not recommend the smart contracts to be used in production as of this moment.
-All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+All smart contracts in this repository are made available WITHOUT ANY REPRESENTATION OR WARRANTY; without even the (implied) warranty of FITNESS FOR ANY PARTICULAR PURPOSE.
 Use at your own risk.

+If you want to use the deployed contracts, please use the ``raiden_contracts/data_<CONTRACTS_VERSION>/contracts.json`` file to get the ABI and bytecode for initializing the contract instances.

+You can find the addresses of the deployed contracts in ``raiden_contracts/data_<CONTRACTS_VERSION>/deployment_*.json``.
+All contracts under ``raiden_contracts/contracts/test/`` are only for testing purposes and they should not be used in production.

 You can find other useful constants that you can import in ``raiden_contracts/constants.py``.

 ..
 Note::
     This package supports many contract versions, including: